mre/endler.dev/content/2024/asking-better-questions/index.md

 A: "..."

 When someone answers your question, ask yourself if the answer really covered everything you wanted to know.
-Often, the most interesting pieces are left out.
+Often, the most interesting pieces are omitted.
 Sometimes on purpose.
-But this is the most revealing part, and you have to uncover it.
+But this is the most revealing part, the part at the verge of uncertainty and insecurity and you have to uncover it to get to the heart of the matter!
 If you don't do this, conversations stay shallow.

 Speaking of which...